autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 	- d = Magnitude of displacement *d*
 	- cos θ = angle between directions of *F* and *d*
 - negative work: transferring energy out of the object
-	- ex.: lifting a pen is doing positive work,
+	- ex.: lifting a pen is doing positive work, lowering a pen does negative work
+-